camilne9/monch/website/DESIGN.md

 information will be stored in our SQL database.
 However, if they resubmit dhall preferences, we first delete their old preferences before writing the new ones to the SQL database.
 Thus, the user is free to change their mind as many times as they want and we will always use their most recent preferences.
-	We had a lot of fun making Monch and we hope you enjoy it!
+	We had a lot of fun making Mönch and we hope you enjoy it!